September 10th, 2022

 7 Best Places to Live in San Francisco, California

-Here are 7 of the best places to live in San Francisco, CA with local information on each neighborhood!
+Here are the seven best places to live in San Francisco, CA, with local information on each neighborhood!

-Did you know that San Francisco was named as one of the best places to live in California?
-Thanks to the cities great neighborhoods, it is no surprise that it made the list.
-Perhaps one of the most iconic and most famous neighborhoods in San Francisco is that of Fisherman’s Wharf.
-Located on the northern waterfront, this neighborhood is a popular attraction for tourists and in turn, is home to many hotels and cute little souvenir shops.
-While Fisherman’s Wharf may be crowded on most days, this part of the city is so widely recognized that it is hard not to love.
+San Francisco was named one of the best places to live in California.
+Thanks to the city's great neighborhoods, it is no surprise that it made the list.
+Perhaps one of the most iconic and most famous neighborhoods in San Francisco is that of Fisherman's Wharf.
+Located on the northern waterfront, this neighborhood is a popular tourist attraction and is home to many hotels and cute little souvenir shops.
+While Fisherman's Wharf may be crowded on most days, this part of the city is so widely recognized that it is hard not to love.

 Known for being the location of the well-liked Pier 39, hang out with the local sea lions or find an array of restaurants, an aquarium, boutiques, live performances, and even a video game arcade.
-Great for families and young adults, the neighborhood of Fisherman’s Wharf is prized for its low crime rates and never-ending things to do.
-Plus, as one of the main stops and turn arounds for San Francisco’s cable cars, living in Fisherman’s Wharf is a classic San Fran dream.
+Great for families and young adults, the neighborhood of Fisherman's Wharf is prized for its low crime rates and never-ending things to do.
+As one of the main stops and turnarounds for San Francisco's cable cars, living in Fisherman's Wharf is a classic San Fran dream.

 - Alcatraz: Catch a ferry straight from Fisherman's Wharf to visit this once island prison and now turned tourist destination.